strace(1) - phpMan

 %process

-process Trace all system calls which involve process management.
-This is
+process Trace system calls associated with process lifecycle (creation,

-The syntax without a preceding percent sign ("-e trace=process")
+exec, termination).
+The syntax without a preceding percent sign

 %net